luetkemj/jsrlt/tutorial/part0.md

 ### Dev

-This project uses a webpack development server with hot reloading.
+This project uses a webpack development server for local development.
 Run `npm start` to boot up the server.
 After a moment you should be able to access your project at [http://localhost:8080/](http://localhost:8080/).

+You should see "Hello World" and belo that "Build:" and some gibberish next to it.
+That gibberish is the current git hash.
+With that you can always pinpoint exactly what code is running.
+Very useful for debugging.

-The server will reload the app automatically on save.
+The development server comes with hot reloading and will reload the app automatically on save.
 To give it a try go ahead and make the following change in index.html:

 ```diff
 - <p>Hello World</p>